amr-abdelhamid/refbook/manuscript/intro.md

 #### 2. Covering poor code with fragile tests

 We always thought that an automated test suite is a safety net for any side effects or regression issues which refactoring may cause.
 Without such safety net, most of the time, we didn't have the courage to change the code and integrate it to the mainline.
 However, in all three projects, this turned out to be not possible due to many factors.
 For example, product code lacked clear system interfaces and suffered from scattered business logic in all layers, including the database.
-In other case, writing automating tests incurred very high costs, not only in development, but in toolset and training.
-In time, I felt that some team members viewed automated tests as the first impediment to refactoring!
+In another case, writing automating tests incurred very high costs, not only in development, but in toolset and training.
+In time, some team members viewed automated tests as an impediment to refactoring!

 #### 3. It's non of the managers' business!

 Technical teams had the attitude that refactoring was “none of the managers’ business”.
-Also, they did not spend any effort to involve busy managers and get their support.
-This attitude created a counter effect from managers towards refactoring.
-The refactoring effort was viewed by senior managers as a non-value adding activity and was only allowed due to pressure from the development teams.
+They did not spend any effort to involve busy managers and get their support.
+This attitude created a counter effect from managers towards refactoring and refactoring effort which was viewed by senior managers as a non-value adding activity and was only allowed due to pressure from the development teams.
 Once the planned time for refactoring elapsed, management became more and more resistant to spending any more effort on refactoring.

 {icon=bookmark}
 G> *Managers will not sponsor an activity which they cannot track or control.*